Shena4746/r-functions-on-dbi/README.md

 # About

 This is a set of user-defined functions that DBI + RPostgres users would find useful.
 They take similar arguments to DBI functions and behave similarly.
-The source codes are found in [scr/def.Rmd](https://github.com/Shena4746/r-functions-on-dbi/blob/main/scr/02-def.Rmd).
+The source code is in [scr/def.Rmd](https://github.com/Shena4746/r-functions-on-dbi/blob/main/scr/02-def.Rmd).

 [This article](https://shena4746.github.io/r-functions-on-dbi/) provides an overview of each function, its definition code, and examples.